 - Semi-variable costs tend to be ignored.
 It is assumed costs fall into either fixed or directly variable to a specific sales range.

 - The relationship between sales revenue) and variables costs remain in a linear relationship.

-- Within a specific sales range the sales price is assumed to remain constant, in effect not being impacts by market movements.
+- Within a specific sales range the sales price is assumed to remain constant.

-- The input prices into variables and fixed costs are assumed to remain constant in relation to availability at a specific price.
+- Variables and fixed costs are assumed to remain constant in relation to availability at a specific price.

-- Where is more than one product the mix of these products in both production and sales is assumed to remain fixed.
+- Where there is more than one product, the production and sales mix is assumed to remain fixed.

-- With the assumptions of costs and production levels there are set assumptions with efficiencies and use of new technology changes having no impact.
+- With the assumptions of costs and production levels there are set assumptions with efficiencies and use of new technology.

 - The increase in variable costs per unit of sale is assumed to remain fixed, with no changes due to capacity or complexity.